 Deploying Visual Analytics with SAS LASR Analytic Server in non-distributed mode is very similar to the process for deploying in distributed mode.
 The major difference is that you do not have to deploy the SAS High-Performance Analytics environment:

 - 1 Review additional documentation.

-For more information, see "[Step 1: Review Additional Documentation](#)" on page 7.
+For more information, see "[Step 2: Check for Documentation Updates](#)" on page 17.

 - 2 Create a SAS Software Depot.